TechnionYP5777/Smartcity-Smarthouse/README.md

 Any Applications and sensors that are developed by 3rd party developers, must implement the platform's API.

-For more information, go to our [wiki](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki)
+For more information, go to our [wiki pages](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki).

 ## Development Status
 [![Build Status](https://travis-ci.org/TechnionYP5777/Smartcity-Smarthouse.svg?branch=master)](https://travis-ci.org/TechnionYP5777/Smartcity-Smarthouse)